We live in interesting times.

 The trouble with laws is that they are necessarily rigid --and they must be if they are to be just!
 The trouble with lawmakers, however, is that they are in the business of making laws and their performance has come to be judged by the laws they add to the books.
 The trouble with International law is that there are billions of people the lawmakers are attempting to subject to the expansive body of laws with little sensitivity for the spirit of nature's laws.

 Nature's laws are not the product of political machinations or democratic scoreboards, they are what they are and no individual or government can supersede their authority and judgement when we stray from them.
 The trouble with nature's laws is that they aren't so rigid and nature will tolerate some violation without punishment.
-We also don't know all of nature's laws and we have to discover them through the trial and error of our experience.
+We also don't know all of nature's laws and we have to discover them through trial and error of our experience.

-There is a game of who can hold their breath the longest going on between the Progressive establishment and those respecting historical traditions and holding conservative values.
-On one side, the Progressive establishment believes it can disguise prices and maintain relative social order longer than their opponents can hold on to tradition.
-The problem with this perspective is that historical tradition and conservative values are timeless and the people who treasure tradition are not the product of political organization, but of historical reflection and an awareness of contemporary circumstances.
+There is a game of who can hold their breath the longest going on between the Progressive Establishment and those respecting historical traditions and holding conservative values.
+On one side, the Progressive Establishment believes it can disguise prices and maintain relative social order longer than their opponents can hold on to tradition.
+The problem with this perspective is that historical tradition and conservative values are timeless and the people who treasure tradition are not the product of political organization, but of historical reflection and and an awareness of contemporary circumstances.

 After tens of trillions of dollars worth of government interventions around the world since 2008, all we have to show for it are higher financial asset prices while living standards have continued to stagnate or decline.

 This is it folks; the financial markets don't get any better than this.
 The good news is that asset prices will get much better if you consider them from the perspective of price affordability.
-As Russia demonstrated at Crimea back in February, the international social order is no longer acceptable and things are going to change through force, if circumstances necessitate.
+As Russia demonstrated at Crimea back in February, the international social order is no longer acceptable and things are going to change through force if circumstances necessitate.
 The recent events in Ferguson, MO are also symptomatic of what lies under the surface in America.
 Putting aside the arguments for and against the actions of each of the participants in these events, the outcome is that neither side is satisfied with the current state of affairs and all sides appear ready to fight for their perceived rights.

 Keep a firm grip on your wallet, finish the food on your plate and keep your head straight as the world works toward a resolution to the persistent imbalances that plague society.